sajagana/WIKI_page_test_repo/CCNA Exam Qus-Final.md

 	Answer
 	The correct answer is **ipv6 address autoconfig default**.
 The ipv6 address autoconfig command enables autoconfiguration for IPv6 address assignment only, but the default route is not injected into the routing table.
 The ipv6 address dhcp command requires a DHCP server to be installed.
 The ipv6 address 2001:db8:0:1::/64 eui-64 and ipv6 address 2001:db8:0:2::/64 eui-64 commands manually configure the IPv6 address prefix, where the host portion of the IPv6 address is calculated from the EUI-64 method.

 Which IPv6 address is assigned to the SRV1 server?
-Need to find the answer

 * 2001:db8:0:3::1/128